HackerExperience/specs/hackerexperience2/contributing.md

 Usually, bug reporting and requesting/suggesting a feature requires proper discussion, review and approval.

-In general, you'll want to use [Maniphest](https://dev.hackerexperience.com/maniphest/) to discuss anything related to the game.

 - Go to [Maniphest](https://dev.hackerexperience.com/maniphest/)
 - On the upper right corner, click *Create Task*.
 Select the type of task (Feature Request, Report a bug, ...).
 If you can't find a correct type, select [Custom Task](https://dev.hackerexperience.com/maniphest/task/edit/form/2/).
 - Enter your question.